elastic/elasticsearch-hadoop/README.md

 # ElasticSearch Hadoop
 Read and write data to/from ElasticSearch within Hadoop/MapReduce libraries.
 Automatically converts data to/from JSON.
-Supports MapReduce, Hive and Pig.
+Supports MapReduce, [Hive][#Hive] and [Pig][#Pig].
 Cascading and Hadoop streaming are planned for the very near future.

 # Requirements
-ElasticSearch cluster accessible through REST.
+ElasticSearch cluster accessible through [REST][].
 That's it.
 Significant effort has been invested to create a small, dependency-free, self-contained jar that can be downloaded and put to use without any dependencies.
 Simply make it available to your job classpath and you're set.

 # License